nichogx/game-servers-manager-bot/README.md

 5 - Configure the bot and host it somewhere else

-## Can you do X?
+## Can you do/fix X?
-I can certainly consider it.
+I can certainly try my best.

-Open a (GitHub Issue)[https://github.com/nichogx/minecraft-server-manager-bot/issues] with your suggestion or bug report :)
+Open a [GitHub Issue](https://github.com/nichogx/minecraft-server-manager-bot/issues) with your suggestion or bug report :)

+## Contributing and Translating
+To contribute, just open a pull request and I will review.

+The files for translating are in the languages folder.
+Just copy the english.json file and change it into your language.
+Thank you! :D

 ## Planned features
 - use RCON instead of SSH to send /stop command to server